-In March 2012, Mr. Stephens declined to receive payment for a salary increase to \$18,333 and was granted an additional 70,000 options in lieu of receiving this salary increase for the year.
+Mr. Stephens currently receives an amount of \$18,333 per month pursuant to an employment agreement dated for reference January 1, 2012, as amended by an agreement dated effective April 1, 2012 entered into by the Company and Mr. Stephens, pursuant to which Mr. Stephens provides his services as the President and Chief Executive Officer of the Company.
+Effective June 1, 2013, Mr. Stephens temporarily reduced his salary from \$18,333 to \$8,333 per month in order to conserve the Company's treasury and on January 1, 2016 Mr. Stephens' salary was reinstated at \$18,333.
 The Company has also established a bonus scheme for Mr. Stephens whereby certain options vest upon the approval of the Company's San Jorge project in Argentina and certain options vest upon the completion of NI 43-101 compliant resource that meets the Company's requirement on the Company's option agreements for the Berta and Payen properties in Chile.